eonil/SQLite3/README.md

 You need to perform all operations always in an explicit transaction.
 It's not allowed to run operations without transaction.
 This is by design.

 Nested transactions are also supported.
-It uses implicitly generated savepoint names, and you can customise the name generation.
+It uses implicitly generated savepoint name.

 ````Swift